-- 2. Pasture must be properly fenced to contain livestock, and free of harmful debris.
-Best Management Practices for livestock should be the guide for maintenance of the operation. - 3.
-An indicated effort has been made to maintain and care sufficiently for this type of land, i.e. fertilizing, mowing, weeding, herbicide application for the removal of unwanted and toxic vegetation etc. - 4.
-Receipts from the purchase or sale of goats/sheep, and any expenses incurred from the agricultural operation must be provided. - 5.
-An Agricultural Business Plan should be furnished with the application. - 6.
-In reference to goats/sheep in relation to parcel size, 20 goats/sheep on a five- acre pasture area of the parcel is the recommended minimum and could likely be construed as a commercial agricultural operation.
+2. Pasture must be properly fenced to contain livestock, and free of harmful debris.
+Best Management Practices for livestock should be the guide for maintenance of the operation.

+3. An indicated effort has been made to maintain and care sufficiently for this type of land, i.e. fertilizing, mowing, weeding, herbicide application for the removal of unwanted and toxic vegetation etc.

+4. Receipts from the purchase or sale of goats/sheep, and any expenses incurred from the agricultural operation must be provided.

+5. An Agricultural Business Plan should be furnished with the application.
+(Remember we are looking for commercial intent)

+6. In reference to goats/sheep in relation to parcel size.
 The capability of the soil and type of grass is considered as to the carrying capacity for the animals on each parcel.
-Consideration will be given to the equipment and facilities used for the animal maintenance, such as pens, shelters, feeders, cross fencing, etc. - 7.
-Provide a copy of all goat/sheep identification numbers.
-All goats/sheep moved intrastate, interstate, or by change of ownership for any purpose must be officially identified to the flock/herd of birth, as required by the USDA C.F.R.
-79.2(2008).
-Ear tags must be permanent and tamper proof, and may be obtained from the Florida Department of Agriculture.
+Consideration will be given to the equipment and facilities used for the animal maintenance, such as pens, shelters, feeders, cross fencing, etc.

-Contact: Division of Animal Industry @ 850-410-0900 or www.doacs.state.fl.us/ai

-- 8. If property is leased, it must be in effect as of January 1st and contain full contact information on lessee and a copy of the current lease must be furnished with the application. - 9.
-A copy of any licenses, permits or agricultural certificates required by federal, state or local governments must be submitted. - 10.
-To make a determination of a bona fide agricultural use, these factors will be considered on a case by case basis.
-All documentation to be considered should be submitted with application. - 11.
-Best Management Practices should be the guide for stocking and management of the operation.
+7. If property is leased, it must be in effect as of January 1st and contain full contact information on lessee and a copy of the current lease must be furnished with the application.

+8. A copy of any licenses, permits or agricultural certificates required by federal, state or local governments must be submitted.

+9. To make a determination of a bona fide agricultural use, these factors will be considered on a case by case basis.
+All documentation to be considered should be submitted with application.

+10. Best Management Practices should be the guide for stocking and management of the operation.

-Orchards - Groves
+Levy County Property Appraiser Agricultural Classification Guidelines Orchards - Groves

-- 1. Orchard / Grove Crop examples are apples, peaches, pears, pecans, chestnuts, persimmons, and citrus. - 2.
-Groves are recommended to be at least 5 acres.
+1. Orchard / Grove Crop examples are apples, peaches, pears, pecans, chestnuts, persimmons, and citrus.

+2. Groves are recommended to be at least 10 acres.
 The operation should be of sufficient size to support and sustain the operation.
-Each application will be handled on a case by case basis. - 3.
-Trees must be planted prior to January 1st or land must be prepared for planting and trees purchased by January 1st (must include supporting documents) and planted by the end of February. - 4.
-Proper care and management of the grove or orchard must be evident, and records provided on request. - 5.
-An Agricultural Farm (Business) Plan should be submitted with the application - 6.
-Any licenses, permits or agricultural certificates required by federal, state or local governments should be submitted. - 7.
-If property is leased, it must be in effect as of January 1st and contain full contact information on lessee and a copy of the current lease must be furnished with the application. - 8.
-To make a determination of a bona fide agricultural use, these factors will be considered on a case by case basis.
-All documentation to be considered should be submitted with application. - 9.
-Best management practices should be used.
+Each application will be handled on a case by case basis.

+3. Trees must be planted prior to January 1st or land must be prepared for planting.

+4. Proper care and management of the grove or orchard must be evident and records provided on request.

+5. An Agricultural Farm (Business) Plan should be submitted with the application.
+(Remember we are looking for commercial intent)

+6. Any licenses, permits or agricultural certificates required by federal, state or local governments should be submitted.

+7. If property is leased, it must be in effect as of January 1st and contain full contact information on lessee and a copy of the current lease must be furnished with the application.

+8. To make a determination of a bona fide agricultural use, these factors will be considered on a case by case basis.
+All documentation to be considered should be submitted with application.

+9. Best management practices should be used.